aubrymcc21/DesktopAssistant/README.md

 # DesktopAssistant
 This is a work-in-progress to create a desktop assistant.
-The functionality requirements of this desktop assistant include:
+The functionality requirements of this desktop assistant will include:

 - Voice & text interaction
 - Information retrieval